reneaho/fractol/README.md

 There are 3 fractals that you can give as arguments to the executable: Mandelbrot, Julia and BurningShip.\
 Arrow keys to move and mouse scroll to zoom.\
-With Julia mouse cursor changes the fractal's values and mouse left click locks/unlocks the value.
+Julia has also mouse cursor movement to change the fractal's values and mouse left click to lock/unlock the current values.